 Copyright © 2014 Morvillo Abramowitz Grand Iason & Anello PC

 Rick is recommended by The Legal 500 United States for Securities: Shareholder Litigation and White Collar Criminal Defense.
 He has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the areas of Litigation: White Collar Crime & Government Investigations and Securities: Regulation: Enforcement.
 Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys recognized Rick as a "Local Litigation Star.”
-He has been recognized in the area of "Criminal Defense: White-Collar" by Best Lawyers - New York Area.
+He has been recognized in the area of "Criminal Defense: White Collar" by Best Lawyers in America.
 In addition, Who’s Who Legal – The International Who’s Who of Business Lawyers has recognized Rick as a leading business crime defense lawyer.
+Rick has also been recognized in Thomson Reuters' Super Lawyers.

 Rick rejoined Morvillo Abramowitz as a partner in 2006.
 He had been a partner at Morvillo Abramowitz during most of the 1990s and left the firm in July 2000 to take a position as Assistant General Counsel and First Vice President of Merrill Lynch.